Bouchegouf District: Geological overview

+The hilly area known as Bouchegouf is about 500 meters above sea level and mainly consists of clay and sandstone rock types that provide a home for oak trees.
+The valleys of Seybouse and Mellah rivers have elevations that range between 29 and 107 meters and consist of alluvium with thermal springs that have been used since the time of Romans.

 Research history

-Archaeological research on the region Bouchegouf are old.
-These are notes that studies dating back to the nineteenth century and from the officers of the French army who had the opportunity to explore the territory in collaboration with Algerian civilians from the administrative area and school.
+Archaeological research on the Bouchegouf region has a long history.
+These include notes from studies dating back to the nineteenth century written by officers of the French army who had the opportunity to explore the territory in collaboration with Algerian civilians from the administrative and academic sectors.
 They should at Charles de Vigneral, Levistre Chassaigne and summarize the results of excavations at Dolmen di Nador and Wadi Frarah.
 Reboud et Mercier, published several notes on the region.
 Mougel. was the recipient of the Academy of Hippo, who lived fifteen years has Duvivier (Bouchegouf) until 1894.
 As administrative officer to the curia, he conducted several surveys in the region, publishing in the Bulletin of the Academy of Hippo.
 St. Gsell published a large number of inscriptions from the region of Bouchegouf and its surroundings.

 Geomorphological data analysis, the territory was Bouchegouf strategic roads and ancient human settlements.
 Its strategic geographical position for transport, is in the form of a node where the ancient main roads (Thagaste Hippo, Hippo Tifeche) met.
 The confluence of two rivers (el Mellah and Seybouse) provided a water resource and the possibility of transporting goods.
 The territory is rich in archaeological evidence of its witnesses agricultural productivity (olive oil, cereals).

 Archaeological research conducted so far, now dated and incomplete, have been in a logical menu colonialist and selective.
 Archaeological records were made on the basis of signs and sporadic discoveries.
 The surveys were ad hoc and based on the criteria of monumentality with a predilection philological epigraphic material.

 Indeed, the wealth of the territory in terms of ancient epigraphic heritage, discovered in the area remains unexplored and has not been reading organic and territorial.
 A multidisciplinary review of the entries in a territorial logic related to archaeological traces still exist, would better understand the social and legal status of the area especially with the presence of local names and pre-Roman (nota) which suggests an interaction between fervent local culture and Roman culture.

 The intention is to retain the material published so far and compare with a systematic exploration of the territory that would bring to the detailed documentation of archaeological sites, the communication network with data geomorphological, pedological, and geological.
 All of its investigation would include the distribution of human settlement in the region by analyzing the use and occupancy of land and socio-economic systems generated.